varunsridharan/woocommerce-role-based-price/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-1. WC Role Based Price Settings
+1. Role Based Price For WooCommerce Settings
 2. WC Price Editor View (For the product which has the issue) If applicable, add screenshots to help explain your problem.

 **Software Versions**
 1. WordPress :
 2. WooCommerce :
-3. WC Role Based Price :
+3. Role Based Price For WooCommerce :

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]